All Products

 flexvolume2csi inline-translate -f disk-static-sts.yaml -t <csi-storageclass> -c "20Gi"

-Step 5: Check and deploy the generated CSI YAML
+Step 5: Deploy the generated CSI YAML

-FlexVolume2CSI only generates YAML files.
-After you confirm that the YAML content is correct, you must manually deploy it to the cluster.
-For more information about the complete migration process, see the scenario documents in Migrate from FlexVolume to CSI.
+For the complete migration process, see the scenario guides in Migrate from FlexVolume to CSI.